risc0/risc0/README.md

 First, the code to be proven must be compiled from its implementation language into a *method*.
 A method is represented by a RISC-V ELF file with a special entry point that runs the code of the method.
-Additionally, one can compute for a given method its *method ID* which is a special type of cryptographic hash of the ELF file, and is required for verification.
+Additionally, one can compute for a given method its *image ID* which is a special type of cryptographic hash of the ELF file, and is required for verification.

 Next, the prover runs the method inside the zkVM.
 The logical RISC-V machine